 In order to help tourist to avoid the road, new flag are painted in red and white color as shown in the picture.
 There is an arrow to follow and you can avoid the motor road.
 Follow the direction shown.

 Blue & White Secondary Trail Markers

 Very similar to red and white trail markers, you will find blue and white.
 This is a secondary trail marker after red and white to avoid the road.

 New Annapurna Trekking Trail – NATT

-Andreas and Prem, marked these white & red and white & blue flags along the Annapurna circuit trek after road construction and named New Annapurna Trekking Trail.
-For this Andreas went for the exploration trip with Prem and figure out a noticeable portion of motor road could be avoided.
+Andreas and Prem marked these white & red and white & blue flags along the Annapurna circuit trek after road construction and named New Annapurna Trekking Trail.
+For this Andreas went for the exploration trip with Prem and figure out a noticeable portion of the motor road could be avoided.
 This was in 2010.
-Then they convince Annapurna Conservation Area Project (ACAP) and start the project with eleven kilograms of paint.
+Then they convince the Annapurna Conservation Area Project (ACAP) and start the project with eleven kilograms of paint.
 This process continued until 2012 and they had almost finished marking the trail.
 It was a Prem idea New Annapurna Trekking Trail, however Andreas love to address NATT as Natural Annapurna Trekking Trail.